They Live

-They Live is a 1988 American satirical science fiction film written, directed, and scored by John Carpenter, and starring Roddy Piper, Keith David, and Meg Foster.
-Based on the 1963 short story "Eight O'Clock in the Morning" by Ray Nelson, the film follows a drifter (Note: The character is referred to as "Nada" in the film's credits, which is Spanish for "Nothing"; in the original short story, the name of the character is George Nada.
-"Nada" is also the name of a short comic book published in Alien Encounters in 1986, which was adapted from the same short story as They Live.) who discovers through special sunglasses that the ruling class are aliens concealing their appearance and manipulating people to consume, breed, and conform to the status quo via subliminal messages in mass media.
+They Live is a 1988 American science fiction action horror film written, directed, and scored by John Carpenter, and starring Roddy Piper, Keith David, and Meg Foster.
+It was based on the 1963 short story "Eight O'Clock in the Morning" by Ray Nelson.
+Set in Los Angeles, it follows a working class drifter (Piper) who discovers that the ruling class are camouflaged aliens, which drives him on a quest to expose them to the world.

-Having acquired the film rights to the Nelson-penned short story prior to the production of They Live, Carpenter used the story as the basis for the screenplay's structure, which he wrote under the pseudonym "Frank Armitage".
+Having acquired the film rights to the story prior to the production of They Live, Carpenter used the story as the basis for the screenplay's structure, which he wrote under the pseudonym "Frank Armitage."
 Carpenter has stated that the themes of They Live stemmed from his dissatisfaction with the economic policies of then-U.S. President Ronald Reagan, as well as what Carpenter saw as increasing commercialization in both popular culture and politics.

-They Live was a minor success upon release, debuting at number 1 at the North American box office.
-It initially received negative reviews from critics, who lambasted its social commentary, writing, and acting; however, it later gained a cult following and experienced a significantly more favorable critical reception.
+They Live was released by Universal Pictures in the United States on November 4, 1988, and was a minor success upon release, debuting at number 1 at the North American box office.
+It initially received negative reviews from critics, who lambasted its social commentary, writing, and acting; however, it later experienced a significantly more favorable critical reception.
 It is now regarded by many as one of Carpenter's best films.
 The film has also entered the pop culture lexicon, notably having a lasting effect on street art (particularly that of Shepard Fairey).